percyfal/snakemake-rules/sphinx/source/docs/quickstart.rst

 in the bwa example that follows, the input suffix is generally ``.fastq.gz`` and the output suffix ``.bam``.

-If you have installed snakemakelib-rules, creating a `Snakefile
+If you have installed snakemake-rules, creating a `Snakefile
 <https://bitbucket.org/johanneskoester/snakemake/wiki/Documentation#markdown-header-writing-snakefiles>`_
 with the following content: